 Figure 1: Schematic representation of insertion and subsetting procedure performed by the FishPhyloMaker() function.
-Here we used a hypothetical phylogeny containing ten species and four families as the backbone phylogeny.
+Here we used a hypothetical phylogeny containing ten species and four families (silhouettes inside the tree) as the backbone phylogeny.
 Step (i) represents the congeneric level of insertion.
-Step (ii) represents the three options that the user may choose in the Family-level round of insertions (Option 1 – near to a genus; Option 2 – between two genera; Option 3 – at family node). (iii) represents the congeneric insertions at the family level, and, finally, the final pruned tree containing only the species of interest.
+Step (ii) represents the three options that the user may choose in the Family-level round of insertions (Option 1 – near to a genus; Option 2 – between two genera; Option 3 – at the family node). (iii) represents the congeneric insertions at the family level, and, finally, the final pruned tree containing only the species of interest.

 Example analysis